ErikEJ/erikej.github.io/_posts/2020-08-10-ef-core-power-tools-stored-procedures.md

     Console.WriteLine(customer.CustomerId);
 ```

-The result classes are not added to your DbContext, instead an adhoc DbContext is created for each query, as you can see in the [`DbContextExtensions`](https://github.com/ErikEJ/EFCorePowerTools/blob/master/src/GUI/RevEng.Core/DbContextExtensions) class, that is part of the generated code.
+The result classes are not added to your DbContext, instead a "temporary" DbContext is created for each query, as you can see in the [`DbContextExtensions`](https://github.com/ErikEJ/EFCorePowerTools/blob/master/src/GUI/RevEng.Core/DbContextExtensions) class, that is part of the generated code.

 Please try out the feature, and let me know any feedback you may have via the [GitHub issue tracker](https://github.com/ErikEJ/EFCorePowerTools/issues).